yarms1/py-genres-and-actors/README.md

 characters.

 Also, create table `Actors` with such fields:
-- Char field `name`, name of the actor with the maximum length of 255 characters.
+- Char field `first_name`, name of the actor with the maximum length of 255 characters.
-- Char field `surname`, surname of the actor with the maximum length of 255 characters.
+- Char field `last_name`, surname of the actor with the maximum length of 255 characters.

 Inside `app/main.py`, create `main` function.